Rum, Iran

-Rum (روم) (Note: Also romanized as Rūm; also known as Rom) is a village in Sedeh Rural District, Sedeh District, Qaen County, South Khorasan province, Iran.
+Rum (روم) (Note: Also romanized as Rūm; also known as Rom) is a village in Sedeh Rural District of Sedeh District in Qaen County, South Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 607 in 218 households.
 The following census in 2011 counted 523 people in 214 households.
-The 2016 census measured the population of the village as 567 people in 221 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 567 people in 221 households, the most populous in its rural district.